riga/cms-hlt-parser/README.md

 > `> law run hltp.GetLumiData [parameters]`

 Uses `brilcalc lumi` to get luminosity data for a trigger path (name or pattern), given luminosity and normtag files.
-The output is a dictionary `run -> {lumi, hlt_path}`.
+The output is a dictionary `run -> {lumi, path}`.

 Parameters: